learn-co-students/oo-basics-with-class-constants-v-000/README.md

   # create the writer for genre and add the logic for the class constant
   def genre=(genre)
     @genre = genre
     GENRES << genre
   end
 end
 ```

 Now all the tests will pass!
-Try to complete the similar exercise below where the `Shoe` class can keep track of all of the brands of the different show objects.
+Try to complete the similar exercise below where the `Shoe` class can keep track of all of the brands of the different shoe objects.

 ## Shoe Class